CiscoDevNet/devnet-writing-guidelines/README.md

-# devnet-guidelines

-Instructions and guidelines on how to:

-  - create DevNet labs
-  - edit existing labs
-  - publish labs
-  - create and publish code samples
+# DevNet Writing Guidelines (Public)

+Welcome to the guidelines on DevNet writing processes and standards.

+This repo contains guidelines on creating labs, code samples, slides and setting up sandboxes.

+## Learning Lab Templates

-These instructional labs and templates should only be published to and accessed from the [Staged](https://learninglabs.cisco.com:8867) environment.
+The learning lab templates and code samples templates should only be published to and accessed from the [Staged](https://learninglabs.cisco.com:8867) environment.
 They should not be published to production.

+# Code Conventions

+See the [wiki](CiscoDevNet/devnet-writing-guidelines/wiki) for the style guide on DevNet coding conventions.

 # Python Scripts